 There are a few versions of this film released over different years but here are the details of the film I viewed: A French film (English subtitles) by Yann Samuell; adapted from the classic novel by Louis Pergaud; distributed by Palace Films Corporation; rated PG; released late 2011; and recently purchased at JB Hi-Fi.

-Since first writing this post I have found the french version of this book in the children’s book section in the gorgeous Parisian department store Le Bon Marché on the Left Bank.
-I imagine this classic book is always in stock.
-Le Bon Marché is the first ever modern department store created in 1838.
+Update: Since first writing this post I have found the french version of this book in the children’s book section in the gorgeous Parisian department store Le Bon Marché on the Left Bank and brought a copy home for myself.
+I imagine this classic book is always in stock at Le Bon Marché which is the first ever modern department store, created in 1838.
 It had a total revamp in 1852 and is a classical building showcasing all the best in womens and mens fashion, childrens fashion, makeup, fragrances and unique furniture that France has to offer declaring themselves to be a resolutely Parisian, upmarket store whose values espousing authenticity and culture are closely bound with the joys of shop.
 Since 1988, La Grande Epicerie de Paris, has become one of the capital’s leading food stores which is in the lower floor of the store and is great place to pick up delicious food.
 This iconic Parisian store is one of my favourite places to visit on the Left Bank.